rtablada/traffic-signs/readme.md

 This package is distributed using [Composer](http://getcomposer.org).
 To install this, simply add `"rtablada/traffic-flow": "dev-master"` to your composer.json.

-Then in your `/app/config/app.php` file, add `Rtablada\TrafficSigns\TrafficSignsServiceProvider',` to your Service Providers.
+Then in your `/app/config/app.php` file, add `'Rtablada\TrafficSigns\TrafficSignsServiceProvider',` to your Service Providers.

 ## Using Traffic Signs